-The partitions D, E and F have access rights for the user groups SYSTEM and Administrators.
-The group SYSTEM ensures that the Windows service that starts the control has access.
-The group Administrators ensures that the real-time processor of the iTNC receives a network connection via the iTNC Internal Connection.
+The user groups SYSTEM and Administrators have access rights to partitions D, E and F. The SYSTEM group ensures that the Windows service that starts the control has access.
+The Administrators group ensures that the real-time processor of the iTNC receives a network connection via the iTNC Internal Connection.